Animating the camera with a curve

 Each point of the curve is associated to a timestamp (in seconds) visible and editable in the second column of the table.
 The timestamp controls when the camera will reach the point during the animation starting from the first point.

-When checking the Auto timestamps option, the timestamps of all the points are calculated automatically to reach the camera speed specified in the Camera speed property.
-Otherwise they must be defined manually.
+When enabling and setting the Fixed speed option, the timestamps of all the points are calculated automatically to reach the camera speed specified in the property.
+In this case the timestamps in the table are locked.

 The Timeline slider moves the camera along the curve path following the timestamps of the points.
 When moving it, you can visualize the camera gizmo progressing in the viewport.